Lij Iyasu: Early life and ancestry

 Lij Iyasu was born on 4 February 1895 in the city of Dessie, in the Wollo province of Ethiopia.
-Iyasu’s father was a Muslim ruler of Wollo, his mother Woizero ("Lady") Shoaregga, was a Shewan Amhara and the eldest daughter of Emperor Menelik II.
+Iyasu’s father was Negus Mikael of Wollo who was of Mammedoch Oromo descent, his mother Woizero ("Lady") Shoaregga, was a Shewan Amhara and the eldest daughter of Emperor Menelik II.
 Iyasu's father was Ras Mikael, Governor of Wollo and longstanding friend of Menelik.
 Mikael had been born Mohammed Ali and was a Muslim until 1875, when he converted to Christianity by order of Yohannes IV in Boru meda council in order to stay in power.

+On some accounts of his genealogy, a sharifian genealogy preserved in Vatican Arabic Manuscript 1796 acquired in Harar by Enrico Cerulli indicates Iyasu's paternal family claimed descent from Prophet Muhammad.
+According to Alessandro Gori's analysis, the genealogy is depicted as a historical tradition rather than as a verifiable and independently traceable lineage.

 Emperorship

 Background

 Late in his life, Emperor Menelik was confronted with the problem of his succession; if he did not explicitly name an heir before he died, the nation he had built would likely dissolve into civil war and be devoured by European colonial powers.
 He had four possible heirs.
 According to the traditional rules of succession, the next direct patrilineal descendant was the grandson of Menelik's uncle, Dejazmach Taye Gulilat.
 His other three heirs were all in the female line.
 The first of these was his oldest grandson, Dejazmach Wosan Seged, son of his daughter Shoaregga Menelik by her first marriage to Wedadjo Gobena.
 The second heir of the female line was his younger grandson Lij Iyasu.
 Finally, the third heir of the female line was Menelik's elder daughter Woizero Zewditu, who was married to Ras Gugsa Welle, nephew of the Empress Taitu.

 Menelik refused to consider Taye Gulilat, whom he deeply disliked.
 Wosan Seged was eliminated from consideration due to dwarfism.
 In March 1908, at any rate, Wosan Seged was in poor health and dying of tuberculosis.
 It was clear that the aristocracy would not respect a woman as their leader, so Zewditu was also not seriously considered at this time.
 On 11 June 1908, Menelik experienced a stroke while on pilgrimage to Debre Libanos.
 On 15 May 1909 Menelik informed his ministers that Iyasu would succeed him.
 However, due to Iyasu's youth, Menelik agreed to the suggestion that he appoint a Regent (Enderase) (Note: Equivalent to Regent.) during the minority of his heir apparent.
 Until Iyasu came of age, the elder statesman Ras Tessema Nadew would be Regent Plenipotentiary (Balemulu 'Enderase).

 In May 1909, shortly before the Emperor made this decision, Lij Iyasu was married to Woizero Romanework Mengesha, the daughter of Ras Mengesha Yohannes, granddaughter of Emperor Yohannes IV, and the niece of Empress Taitu.
 However, that marriage was annulled without having been consummated.
 Subsequently, in April 1910, Iyasu married Seble Wengel Hailu, the daughter of Ras Hailu Tekle Haymanot of Gojjam.